Super 7: Coconut Grove Restaurants

 Le Bouchon du Grove

-This tiny Lyonnaise bistro has been pouring wine and serving duck confit for decades, and the locals never stopped coming.
+This tiny Lyonnaise bistro has been pouring wine and serving duck confit for nearly 30 years, and the locals never stopped coming.
 Is it cramped?
 Yes, but that’s half the charm.
 Because it’s French comfort food done straight: escargot, steak frites, cassoulet.
 You get the idea.

 Krüs Kitchen